The days when only B2B companies or business professionals used LinkedIn are gone.

 When people love and support your business, both B2C and B2B customers are interested in new products.
 What is more, announcing a new product is a great way to reach a wider audience as it can satisfy their needs.

 That's why a new product launch is one of the most effective marketing strategies.
+Plus, you marketing automation allows you to plan your product announcement in advance which means you can save time.

 Once you have a new product, create a LinkedIn post to tell about it and therefore cause a buzz.
 Let's take Lululemon, for example: